 For several years, radiology has been slowly climbing out of a recessionary job market for its graduating residents.
-Although the market has been slightly improving, perhaps due to retiring senior radiologists and growth in imaging studies, the job market is still not wide open.
-And, many locations remain very competitive for new radiologists, especially on the east and west coasts.
-It is very difficult to find a partnership position in San Fransisco or Manhattan!!!
+Yes, the market has been slightly improving due to retiring senior radiologists and growth in imaging studies.
+However, in many locales, the job market may not have opened that much.
+Competition remains fierce especially on the east and west coasts.
+You will likely find it very difficult to obtain a partnership position in San Fransisco or Manhattan!!!

 So, how do you, as a graduating radiology resident or fellow, begin to approach finding a job in this competitive landscape?
 We are going to cover the essentials for finding a quality job in these difficult radiology markets.
 I will divide the essentials into the following sections: networking, diversification of skills, location, recommendations, and research/national organization involvement.

 Networking does not only begin when you start looking for a job.
 In fact, the search for the ideal job begins at home.
 What do I mean by that?
-Everything that you do as a radiology resident is monitored by your current attendings.
-And, the first and most important part of networking is maintaining good relationships with your colleagues and attendings.
+Well, your current attendings monitor everything that you do as a radiology resident.
+So, the first and most important part of networking is maintaining good relationships with your colleagues and attendings.

-Many attendings have their proverbial “ear to the ground” and can tell you about opportunities in the area.
-They can guide you to those jobs.
-In order get access to these high quality jobs, you need to perform and be a good team player.
-The resident that has not been “playing nicely in the sandbox” over the four years of residency and that final year or two of fellowship is not going to get those inside tips.
-This resident is more likely going to have to fend for himself.
-On the other hand, those residents that are constantly striving to become the best radiologist they can be and relate well to their colleagues will have first dibs on those desirable jobs that are known by their radiology attendings.
+Many attendings have their proverbial “ear to the ground”.
+More often than not, therefore, many can tell you about opportunities in the area.
+Moreover, they can guide you to those jobs.
+So, in order get access to these high-quality jobs, you need to perform and be a good team player.
+The resident that has not been “playing nicely in the sandbox” during training will not receive those inside tips.
+More likely, the poorly behaved resident will need to fend for himself.
+On the other hand, those residents that constantly strive for excellence and relate well to their colleagues will have first dibs on those desirable jobs with connections to your radiology attendings.

 It also becomes more important than ever to stay in contact with your colleagues and coworkers.
-Even when you are ready to leave your residency to go to your fellowship, try to keep in touch with your former colleagues, whether it be your fellow residents or attendings.
+So, when you are ready to leave your residency to go to your fellowship, keep in touch with your former colleagues, residents, and attendings.
 You never know when that next job lead is going to pop up.
-And most of these people are going to be happy to give you a tip or two on any new leads as well as how to find that next great job.
+And, most former colleagues will happily give you a tip for a new lead.
+These connections will be the most likely to help with finding that next great job.

 What about social media?
-Nowadays, professional based social media groups such as linkedin can play a role in getting that next job.
-It can be another means to keep in contact with your former colleagues and keep others aware of your current training and expertise.
-I think that most residents should maintain at least one account.
+Nowadays, professional based social media groups such as LinkedIn can play a role in getting that next job.
+In addition, social media can keep you in contact with your former colleagues.
+And, social media allows you to let others stay aware of your current training and expertise.
+Therefore, residents should maintain at least one account.
 But be careful to keep the account relevant and correct.
 View it like a resume.
 If it is not updated and contains false information, it can be a detriment toward finding that next great job.
-Otherwise, it can be a great way to contact your former colleagues and mentors as well as a way to get new leads.
+Otherwise, it can be a great way to contact your former colleagues as well as a way to obtain new leads.

 Finally, even when you have started on that first job, whether it be a dream job or merely a stepping stone, make sure to be cordial and appropriate to your interviewees.
-I remember when I was interviewing, I met with an attending at a practice who was touting the merits of his practice to me.
-I subsequently found a job with a different practice, different from his.
+I remember when I was interviewing, I met with an attending in a practice who was touting the merits of his practice to me.
+I subsequently found a job with a different practice.
 However, 6 months later that same attending who interviewed me became an interviewee at my current practice.
 You never know what is going to happen!!!

 Diversification of Skills

 As a resident and fellow, try to do things in your field slightly out of your comfort zone.
 What do I mean by that?
 You never know what practices are going to want.
 Things change.
-Sometimes practices may need a cardiothoracic radiologist, but have a need for a radiologist that can also read mammo.
+Sometimes practices may need a cardiothoracic radiologist but have a need for a radiologist that can also read mammograms.
 Other times, a practice may need an interventionist that feels comfortable with reading musculoskeletal MRI.
 So, to become the most competitive candidate in your class, you need to make sure that you feel comfortable in as many modalities as is reasonable.
-The only way to do that is to not just concentrate on your fellowship skills or areas of comfort, but your weaker procedures/modalities.
+Therefore, you should not just concentrate on your fellowship skills or areas of comfort, but also on your weaker procedures/modalities.

-As a fellow, it also becomes crucial to moonlight to maintain your skills in other general radiology areas, different from your fellowship.
-It will build your speed and accuracy so that when you start your first job you will be able read studies at a reasonable pace.
-This will allow you have a greater likelihood of remaining at your first real job!
+As a fellow, it also becomes crucial to moonlight to maintain your skills in other general radiology areas, outside of fellowship.
+In fact, it can build your speed and accuracy.
+So, when you start your first job you will be able to read studies at a reasonable pace.
+This will allow you have a greater likelihood of remaining at your first job after training!

 Should Location Be The Sacrificial Lamb?

-Sometimes the job market in some locations becomes so ultra competitive that it may not be possible to find a good job in your desired area.
+Sometimes the job market in some locations becomes so ultra competitive that good jobs may not exist in your desired area.
 In that case, there are times when it makes sense to alter ones expectations and apply to other locales outside of ones original intentions.
-This may significantly increase the choices of the applicant and allow him/her to practice their own subspecialty or have a better income to support the family.
-This is a decision that should not be taken lightly, given that there may be personal or family issues.
-But, it is something that should be considered depending upon the living situation of the applicant/resident/fellow.
+By switching locations, the applicant may significantly increase the job market choices that will allow him/her to practice his own subspecialty or earn more income.
+However, an applicant should not take this decision lightly because personal or family issues sometimes can trump job selection.
+But, an applicant should consider all the alternatives prior to selecting a job.

-For those of you that may be interested in academics, staying involved in multiple research projects can be crucial to finding that first academic job.
-Although not as crucial for the private practitioner, it certainly can’t hurt to also have good quality research under your belt when you look for that first job.
-As I’ve mentioned in a prior post on research, if there is a choice between two candidates that are equal, many times a practice may choose the resident with more research experience.
+For those of you that are interested in academics, completing research projects can help to snag that first academic job.
+Although not as crucial for the private practitioner, it also can’t hurt to have completed research projects.
+As I’ve mentioned in a prior post on research, if practices have a choice between two equal candidates, sometimes it may choose the resident with more research experience.
 You never know…

 Also, getting involved in national organizations, whether it be the ACR, RSNA, or AUR, can be a great way to learn about the politics of radiology as well to meet colleagues and practitioners.
-Participation in these organizations should be considered by all residents as it could be a stepping stone to finding a great job or to becoming the next President!
+Residents should consider participation in these organizations.
+You never know… It could be a stepping stone to finding a great job or to becoming the next President!